EQEmu/eqemu-docs-v2/docs/in-development/developer-area/eqdictionary.md

 The EQDictionary (last) case does not require any special ordering of clients or manipulation of mask bits.
 In fact, this system makes ClientVersion comparison and bitmask use obsolete.

-Additionally, duplicate definitions can be avoided by having a singular location to reference.\
+Additionally, duplicate definitions can be avoided by having a singular location to reference..

 #### What makes up EQDictionary?